Route incoming traffic for better performance and availability

 Choose from flexible traffic routing options

-Azure Traffic Manager gives you three methods for traffic routing: failover, performance, or weighted round-robin.
-Choose the one that’s right for your application or scenario.
+Azure Traffic Manager gives you four methods for traffic routing: failover, performance, geography and weighted round-robin.
+Choose the one that’s right for you, or combine them using nested profiles.

 Reduce application downtime

-Traffic Manager can improve the availability of important applications by monitoring your Azure or external sites and services and automatically directing users to a new location whenever a failure occurs.
+Traffic Manager can improve the availability of important applications by monitoring your Azure services or external websites and services, and it automatically directs your customers to a new location when there’s a failure.

 Improving app performance and content delivery

-Traffic Manager makes applications more responsive and improves content delivery times by directing users to an Azure or external location with the lowest network latency.
+Traffic Manager makes your applications more responsive and improves content delivery times by directing your customers to Azure or an external location with the lowest network latency.

 Distribute user traffic over multiple locations

-Traffic Manager can direct user traffic to distribute it across multiple locations, such as multiple cloud services or multiple Azure web apps.
-Traffic Manager can use either equal or weighted load distribution.
+Traffic Manager can direct your customer traffic to distribute it across multiple locations, such as multiple cloud services or multiple Azure web apps.
+Traffic Manager can use equal or weighted load distribution.